hyprwm/Hyprland/README.md

 For Hyprland without the land part, see <a href="https://github.com/vaxerski/Hypr">Hypr</a>, the Xorg window manager.

-WARNING!
-Hyprland is in early dev, expect bugs, instabilities and crashes.
-You have been warned!
+Hyprland is in early dev, expect some bugs.
+However, once you get it working, it's pretty stable. :P

-Nevertheless, REPORT any you find!
-Make an issue!
+Hyprland needs testers!
+Try it out and report bugs or suggestions!

 # Key features
  - Parabolic window animations